Tony Scherman

-Tony Scherman RCA (August 13, 1950 – February 28, 2023) was Canadian painter.
+Antony Scherman RCA (August 13, 1950 – February 28, 2023) was a Canadian painter.
 He was known for his use of encaustic and portraiture to depict events of historical, cultural and popular significance.

-Early Life, education and career
+Early life, education and career

-Scherman was born in Toronto, and grew up in Europe and London.
+Scherman was born in Toronto, but he grew up in Europe.
 His father Paul Scherman, a conductor and violinist, and mother settled in Paris in 1955.
-Paul Scherman relocated to London England by 1958.
-Tony Scherman arrived by 1959, to live with his father.
+Paul Scherman relocated to London by 1958, and Tony Scherman arrived there by 1959 to live with his father.